Dynamic-Capital/Dynamic-Capital/README.md

   real secrets for your environment.
 This file is ignored by Git so each contributor maintains their own local configuration.

+- If `SUPABASE_URL` (or `NEXT_PUBLIC_SUPABASE_URL`) is missing at runtime, the app will render a **Configuration Error: Missing required env: SUPABASE_URL** screen.
+  During local development you can run `node scripts/check-env.ts` to populate safe placeholder values and avoid crashes.

 - SUPABASE_URL
 - SUPABASE_ANON_KEY
 - SUPABASE_SERVICE_ROLE_KEY